This post was updated on 06-18-20

 Often times, these individual technology silos can be extremely expensive, severely limiting their practical use in smaller hospitals.

 And I caution, that technology alone is not the answer.
 I have yet to see a technology that can be a substitute for understanding workflow and a well designed process.
 And even the best technology won’t work without well-trained people and an established process.
-Check out RxWORKFLOW™: Integrating Technology, Process, and Competency or visit ivsafety.rxtoolkit.com for more on this topic.
+Check out RxWORKFLOW™: Integrating Technology and Process or visit ivsafety.rxtoolkit.com for more on this topic.

 RxTOOLKIT advocates for smarter solutions that incorporate technology with process and competency.
 We work hard to make the solutions we offer accessible and affordable.